cobianzo/asim-solar-project/README.md

 - segment: when selecting a roof, Solar API provides several areas with radiance information.
 Everyone of them is a segment.
 - rectangle: the user will draw a rectangle over the roof, which is the area where the panels will go.
 That's the rectangle
+	- savedRectangle: object that contains the data for a google.map.polygon rectangle drawn over the map.
+Contains info about the solarPanelsPolygons drawin inside of it.
 - azimuth: the angle of orientation of every segment, 0 degrees is set to North.
 - building profile: Google Maps API gives the path of a polygon defining the shape of the roof.